 Web Developer and Facilitator

 Namaskar!
 I was born and raised in Mumbai, India and moved out at an early age.
-After spending several years overseas and some unplanned events later I moved to Canada in 2020 during a lockdown.
-I’m a software developer at PTC, an Artificial Intelligence company based in Boston.
+After spending several years overseas and some unplanned events later I moved to Canada during the lockdown.
+I’m a software engineer at an Artificial Intelligence company based in Boston.
 It allows me to develop my analytical and creative skills.
 To complement my technical job, I work with CFIC and Ashtanga Yoga Montreal.
 AYM gave me a sense of community as a newcomer in Canada and provided me a space to continue my Yoga and Dhyaan practice so I could work on my physical and mental self.

 It is my pleasure to join Grow Still because I can relate with its mission and identify with the team members.
 Being an emerging adult, it’s difficult to navigate through life and I think Grow Still is providing a valuable service backed up by well thought out principles and carefully planned workshops.
 I especially want to reach out to young adults who are also newcomers in Canada, like me, so we can support each other and contribute to the communities we have chosen to be a part of.